 In a letter sent to the league by Cardiff, the Bluebirds stated they wanted the result not to stand, though Solskjaer himself denied he had asked for this.

 The controversy initially seemed to galvanise the squad as they upset the odds to win 1-0 at Southampton and raise hopes of a "miracle" escape from trouble.

 Cardiff's 'six-pointer' at Sunderland in late April was a crucial point, with a damaging 4-0 loss.

-What many fans had feared for months and others had become resigned to, was confirmed with the 3-0 defeat at Newcastle in their penultimate game of the season.
+What many fans had feared for months and others had become resigned to, was confirmed with the in their penultimate game of the season.

 And after just one season, Cardiff were once again a Championship club.

 Some claim they could have survived had Mackay had stayed.

 Others believe his signings did turn out to be poor business - Cornelius returned to Denmark in January having failed to score in Cardiff colours - and that Solskjaer was in an impossible position.

 The Norwegian, though, remains committed to the challenge of bringing the club back up next season.